AdnanHodzic/displaylink-debian/README.md

 # displaylink-debian
 DisplayLink driver installer for Debian (Stretch)

+#### Problem
+[DisplayLink](http://www.displaylink.com/) releases its drivers only for Ubuntu, and latest kernel they support is 3.19.

 #### displaylink-debian

-* Allows you to seamlessly install and uninstall DisplayLink drivers.
+* Allows you to seamlessly install and uninstall DisplayLink drivers on Debian with 4.2 kernel.

+How?
 Just run the script! (as regular user)

 `./displaylink-debian`